Is It Illegal To Deface Money?

-Is it illegal to deface money?
-Yes, defacing or destroying your money is illegal, and you’ll be punished for that.
+Defacing or destroying your money is illegal, and you’ll be punished for that.
 The punishment and fine vary from country to country.
-Some countries take this case easily, or some consider it a major crime.
+Some countries take this case easily, and some consider it a major crime.
 So be careful, and know about the laws.
-I will discuss the law and punishment for money defacing like burning, writing, cutting, drawing, or destroying.
-Let’s learn.

 Is it illegal to write on money?